replikativ/datahike-jdbc/README.md

 goal is that this backend supersedes [datahike-postgres](https://github.com/replikativ/datahike-postgres/).

 ## Migrate from datahike-postgres to datahike-jdbc
 The migration should be seamless.
-First you update the dependencies from datahike-postgres to datahike-jdbc.
+First you update the dependencies from `datahike-postgres` to `datahike-jdbc`.
 Then you adapt the configuration as follows.

 ## Configuration
-Please read the  Datahike configuration docs](https://github.com/replikativ/datahike/blob/master/doc/config.md) on how to configure your backend.
+Please read the [Datahike configuration docs](https://github.com/replikativ/datahike/blob/master/doc/config.md) on how to configure your backend.
 A sample configuration for PostgreSQL for passing as parameter to e.g.
 `create-database`, `connect` and `delete-database`:
 ```clojure
 {:store {:backend :jdbc